sidfishus/TextParse/README.md

 | String Offset Comparison | Length (fOperand<int>), offset (fOperand<int>), reverse (bool) | Compare the string denoted by the current position in the input text and length parameter against another part of the input string denoted by the offset parameter | Used by the palindrome built in examples |
 | Toggle Log Status | Enable (bool) | Enable or disable the log | |

-### Creating New Statement Types and Sub Routines ###

-== Creating Sub Routines and new types ==

-== interfaces/classes ==

 == user interface ==
 <incomp>

-explain IComparisonWithAdvance

-not terse enough

-provided the names of the statement types were descriptive and terse

-C# class syntax.

-Probably more pertinent names for this library would be "Parse What You See", or "Linear Parser".

 ... incomp

 notes:

-2 days per operation, as well as extending the parser, and for further use.

 since used it to parse HTML and XML.

-idea would be to run the conversion. test. find errors. create new parse routine. re-run parse conversion, find the next type of error.

 project wasn't finished.

-human readable

-borrowed the idea of 'capturing' and look arounds (change the position via 'advance') from regex.

-linear

-parse what you see. describe.

-use parse statement to build more complex.

-IComparisonWithAdvance base classes.

-evolved.

-focus on parse accuracy rather than parse efficiency.

-each individual set of 'statements' could be unit tested.

 unit tests